 Many people, especially codependents, have a dysfunctional relationship to trust.
 They’re too trusting, which can lead to disappointment and betrayal; or, they build walls of mistrust to keep love out.
 People often say that they trust someone until they’re given a reason not to, while others who have been hurt expect to be hurt again.
 They fear rejection and abandonment and expect the worst.
 They’re suspicious and imagine untrue things about their partner that are hard to disprove.
 We trust too quickly because we’re impatient for love and fear being unloved and alone.
 A wiser position is to be neutral, allow a relationship to unfold naturally, and trust to build based on experience.

 When we sacrifice our values to accommodate our partner, it’s to maintain the relationship due to fear of abandonment.
 No matter how we justify it to ourselves when our behavior is not aligned with our standards, we feel guilt or shame that whittles away at our self-esteem and self-worth.
 By abandoning ourselves, we jeopardize the very relationship that we’re trying to spare.

 You can Beat Perfectionism, find Freedom from Guilt, and Raise Your Self-Esteem.
 Follow the steps to heal from shame in Conquering Shame and Codependency: 8 Steps to Freeing the True You.

-Darlene Lancer is a Licensed Marriage and Family Therapist, expert in relationships, codependency, addiction and author of Codependency for Dummies and Conquering Shame and Codependency: 8 Steps to Freeing the True You.
+Darlene Lancer is a Licensed Marriage and Family Therapist, expert in relationships, codependency, and addiction, and author of Codependency for Dummies and Conquering Shame and Codependency: 8 Steps to Freeing the True You.
 She has a broad range of experience, working with individuals and couples for 30 years.
 For more information, webinars, and talks, see http://www.whatiscodependency.com.